August 16, 2020 0 Comment

 1. Communicate all necessary details to the workforce

-The presentation should use a combination of text, audio and visuals to help employees understand the working and benefits of the program easily.
+Also, the presentation should use text, audio, and visuals to help employees understand the working and benefits of the program easily.

 2. Organize a question-answer session with employees